noahehall/theBookOfNoah/0current/react17.md

 # terms
   - pure components: never alter their inputs & are idempotent

 # general
   - class components: have state and life cycle methods

 # lifecycle methods (in order)
   - mounting: component instance is being created and inserted into the DOM
     - *constructor*
+      - when being created & before mounting
+      - usescases: initialize state, bind instance methods for event handlers
     - *static getDerivedStateFromProps*
     - *render*
+      - only required method
+      - return null to render nothing
     - *componentDidMount*
+      - after component is rendered to the DOM
+      - usecases: timers, async shit, interactionn with the browser

   - updating: when a component instance is being rerendered; caused by a change to state/props/forceUpdate